 20 (almost) free things to do on the Sunshine Coast

-From laser tag and soaking up the sunshine in a kayak to devouring cheese platters in the hinterland, we’ve got 20 awesome things to do on the Sunshine Coast for under $25.
+From mountain climbing and soaking up the sunshine in a kayak to devouring cheese platters in the hinterland, we’ve got 20 cheap things to do on the Sunshine Coast.

 Live music?
 Good.
 BYO beer?
 Great.
 All this by the beach?
-BLOODY FANTASTIC.
+Where do you sign up?

 COST: Free, but do your bit to help out and keep some change spare for donations.

 Before you panic, we’re not asking you to take on the full 45km of coastline of the Sunshine Coast, but just a section of it along the Caloundra Coastal Walk.